 about the females' abilities and expectations.

 In addition to the power conveyed through this horse metaphor, is Swenson's wish for freedom.
-Here is yet another aspect to the analysis of She describes herself as, "the wind twanged in meaning in the poem, the desire for freedom. my mane" (L 43).
-These flowing images of the The writer proceeds to elaborate on this idea by wind indicate freedom-the desire to fly away. effectively selecting contrasting images-the However, following this is, "My mouth squared to wind and the bit-to show the tension between the bit" (L. 44).
-The idea of the bit indicates restraint and freedom in the poem. confinement of this powerful female spirit.
+She describes herself as, "the wind twanged in my mane" (L 43).
+These flowing images of the wind indicate freedom-the desire to fly away.
+However, following this is, "My mouth squared to the bit" (L. 44).
+The idea of the bit indicates confinement of this powerful female spirit.
 One imagines the horse who would love to run wild, but is kept by his master to ride and work as he is directed.
 This feeling is carried out further by the poet at the end of this poem.

-In the end, the mother wants her daughter to This is an effective sentence.
-It emphasizes the "tie her hair back"-to conform to society's chronological organization begun in the second expectations of what a little girl should act like. paragraph, in which the writer tied meaning to Clearly, the girl's nature is not like this and "The structure.
-Also, it integrates a compelling line Centaur" shows this repeatedly.
-There is some from the poem with the essay's own interpretation of meaning in "The Centaur." hope offered, however, in the use of the word clover: "Rob Roy, he pulled some clover / as we crossed the field" (L 63-64).
-The clover seems to The writer reaches for this interpretation about indicate luck as in a four-leafed clover.
-It seems clover, perhaps, but uses it nicely to lead into a that with some luck and perseverance like strong conclusion.
-Swenson's, women will cross that field into an acceptance of their true powerful nature and role in the world.
+In the end, the mother wants her daughter to "tie her hair back"-to conform to society's expectations of what a little girl should act like.
+Clearly, the girl's nature is not like this and "The Centaur" shows this repeatedly.
+There is some hope offered, however, in the use of the word clover: "Rob Roy, he pulled some clover / as we crossed the field" (L 63-64).
+The clover seems to indicate luck as in a four-leafed clover.
+It seems that with some luck and perseverance like Swenson's, women will cross that field into an acceptance of their true powerful nature and role in the world.